How to Achieve Peak DDS Performance

-Step 3.
-Now let’s start to look at your application to see how we can speed things up by changing the “shape” of the data in motion.
+Step 3: Look at how to speed things up by changing the "shape" of data in motion.

 First, don’t use strict reliability if it is not needed.
 Strict reliability makes sure that every sample reaches every reliable destination and will re-send samples if necessary.
 Resending samples and the structure that supports them take time and memory.
 Many applications would be fine missing a sample very occasionally or waiting longer for it to be re-transmitted.

 If you do need to use strict reliability then start with the DDS built-in profile “StrictReliable.HighThroughput".
 It is a good idea in general to use the built-in profiles that RTI provides.
 These built-in profiles are set up by RTI to have all of the default settings needed for the most common DDS use cases.
 The built-in profiles can be used as-is or can be used as the basis for your QOS configuration and then tweaked for your specific needs.

 Using Extensible types (XTypes) and sequences of structures can hurt performance.
 DDS serializes and de-serializes data it sends and receives, and this process takes a lot longer with complicated data types.